ridingwolf/6letterwordexercise/README.md

 There's a file in the root of the repository, input.txt, that contains words of varying lengths (1 to 6 characters).

-Your objective is to show all combinations of those words that together form a word of 6 characters.
-That combination must also be present in input.txt.
+Your objective is to show all combinations of those words that:
+- Together form a word of 6 characters.
+- That combination must also be present in input.txt.

 You can start by only supporting combinations of two words and improve the algorithm at the end of the exercise to support any combinations.